 For additional information, contact the Indiana Department of Environmental Management, Indiana Government Center North, Room N 1101, 100 N Senate Ave., Indianapolis, IN, 46204, or call (317) 232-8827.
+See the Voluntary remediation credit instructions for line 6 on page 37.

-See the Voluntary remediation credit instructions for line 6 on page 36.
-Note: See the Limitation below.
+Note.
+See the Combined Limitation below.

-Restriction for certain tax credits - Limited to one per project
+Restriction for certain tax Credits - Limited to one per project

-PL 199-2005 (IC 6-3.1-1-3) provides that a taxpayer may not be granted more than one credit for the same project.
+A taxpayer may not be granted more than one credit for the same project.
 The credits that are included are the alternative fuel vehicle manufacturer credit, capital investment credit, community revitalization enhancement district credit, enterprise zone investment cost credit, Hoosier business investment credit, industrial recovery credit, military base investment cost credit, military base recovery credit and the venture capital investment credit.